JackSuuu/Battle-Infinity/README.md

-# Punk Battle Refine
+# Battle Infinity

-A refined version of the Punk Battle game developed using the [Kaboom.js](https://kaboomjs.com/) JavaScript library.
+Battle Infinity is a refined version of the Punk Battle game developed using the [Kaboom.js](https://kaboomjs.com/) JavaScript library.
 This project offers an updated take on the classic punk battle concept with enhanced gameplay mechanics and visuals.

 ![Game Demo](game_demo.png)